RaleighZ/statnlp_fundamental_reading/Notes/4. CNN for nlp/CNN_CV/cnn_arch.md

 ![](./figs/ens.png){width="300px",  height="200px", align="center"}

 - **VGG**: (Simonyan, K., & Zisserman, A. ICLR2015.
 Very deep convolutional networks for large-scale image recognition.)
-	- Motivation: the design of NN architectures had grown progressively more abstract, with researchers moving from thinking in terms of **individual neurons to whole layers, and now to blocks**, repeating patterns of layers.
+	- **Motivation**: the design of NN architectures had grown progressively more abstract, with researchers moving from thinking in terms of **individual neurons to whole layers, and now to blocks**, repeating patterns of layers.
-	- Block: One VGG block consists of a sequence of convolutional layers, followed by a max pooling layer for spatial downsampling.
+	- **Block**: One VGG block consists of a sequence of convolutional layers, followed by a max pooling layer for spatial downsampling.
 	![](./figs/vgg.png){width="300px",  height="350px", align="center"}
-	- Variants: VGG constructs a network using reusable convolutional blocks.
+	- **Variants**: VGG constructs a network using reusable convolutional blocks.
 Different VGG models can be defined by the differences in the number of convolutional layers and output channels in each block.
 	![](./figs/vggall.png){width="300px",  height="350px", align="center"}
 	- **Deeper Other than Wider**: several layers of deep and narrow convolutions (i.e.  3×3 ) were more effective than fewer layers of wider convolutions.

 - **NiN**: (Lin, M., Chen, Q., & Yan, S. ICLR2014.
 Network in network)
-	- Motivation: The improvements upon LeNet by AlexNet and VGG mainly lie in how these later networks widen and deepen convolutions and pooling layers. . **Dense layers** might give up the **spatial structure of the representation entirely**, NiN blocks offer an alternative.
+	- **Motivation**: The improvements upon LeNet by AlexNet and VGG mainly lie in how these later networks widen and deepen convolutions and pooling layers. . **Dense layers** might give up the **spatial structure of the representation entirely**, NiN blocks offer an alternative.
 They use an MLP on the channels for each pixel separately.
 1×1 卷积层可以看成全连接层，其中空间维度（高和宽）上的每个元素相当于样本，通道相当于特征。因此，NiN使用 1×1 卷积层来替代全连接层，从而使空间信息能够自然传递到后面的层中去。
-	- Arch: The NiN block consists of one convolutional layer followed by two  1×1  convolutional layers that act as per-pixel fully-connected layers with ReLU activations.
+	- **Arch**: The NiN block consists of one convolutional layer followed by two  1×1  convolutional layers that act as per-pixel fully-connected layers with ReLU activations.
 	![](./figs/nin.png){width="300px",  height="400px", align="center"}
-	- Advantage: significantly reduces the number of required model parameters,  since NiN block with a number of output channels equal to the number of label classes, followed by a global average pooling layer, yielding a vector of logits sequential1 output shape:        (1, 96, 54, 54) pool0 output shape:      (1, 96, 26, 26) sequential2 output shape:        (1, 256, 26, 26)
+	- **Advantage**: significantly reduces the number of required model parameters,  since NiN block with a number of output channels equal to the number of label classes, followed by a global average pooling layer, yielding a vector of logits sequential1 output shape:        (1, 96, 54, 54) pool0 output shape:      (1, 96, 26, 26) sequential2 output shape:        (1, 256, 26, 26)